ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Mail Receiver {#mail-receiver}

 The entity or organization that receives and processes email.
-Mail Receivers operate one or more Internet-facing Mail Transport Agents (MTAs).
+Mail Receivers operate one or more Internet-facing Message Transfer Agents (MTAs).

 ### Monitoring Mode {#monitoring-mode}